DCF Investigating Bridgewater Child Care Center For Alleged Abuse

 BRIDGEWATER (CBS) – A Bridgewater child care center is under investigation after reports of abuse and neglect.
 The state ordered The Drop Spot to shut down months ago.

-“I think a place that’s dangerous, considering all the parents that have had really negative experiences there,” said Nicole Conley, who used to work at The Drop Spot.READ MORE: 'Great Memories': Bittersweet Goodbye For Tewksbury Country Club As Tree House Brewing Takes Over
+“I think a place that’s dangerous, considering all the parents that have had really negative experiences there,” said Nicole Conley, who used to work at The Drop Spot.READ MORE: Franklin Police Investigating After Alleged Racist, Homophobic Slurs Yelled At Sharon Baseball Team

 It’s a private business that state officials ordered to close in December because they weren’t licensed to care for children.
 The Department of Children and Families tells WBZ they’re looking into reports of alleged abuse and neglect.